 Growth will be much more rapid from the hatchling stage through the first few years and have the largest jumps.

 Male iguanas will also be larger than females of the species, with the females only reaching lengths as long as 5′ feet from snout to tail.

 Males can reach sizes measuring as long as 6′ or 7′ feet.

 SVL Vs. STL

-When you see the measurements of iguanas listed, you will often see both SVL and STL numbers are given.
+When you see the measurements of iguanas listed, you will often see both SVL and STL numbers.

 Both are common ways to measure the animal, but one is slightly more dependable than the other.

-The snout to vent measurement or SVL is a more accurate number than the full snout to tail tip length number.
+The snout to vent measurement or SVL is more accurate than the length of the full snout to tail tip.

-This is because many iguanas will lose their tails, even those in captivity, as a juvenile or at another point in their life.
+This is because many iguanas will lose their tails, even in captivity, as juveniles, or at another point in their lives.

-When an iguana loses their tails, they will regrow it, like many other reptiles, but it will be slightly shorter and darker than the original.
+When an iguana loses their tail, it will regrow it, like many other reptiles, but it will be slightly shorter and darker than the original.